jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 When accompanying other music, any differences in tuning and intonation between instruments can be covered with "vibrato".
-A note doesn’t have to be perfectly in tune if it is passing back and forth through the target pitch.
+A note doesn’t have to be perfectly in tune if it is passing back and forth (vibrating) through the target pitch.